Lucas' Simpsons Hit & Run Map Builder > Tutorials > Map Building Tutorials > #3: Adding Fence Collision

 Now it's time to run

 Build.bat to see if it works ingame.

-If you've done everything right, the map should successfully build and the edges should now effectively be invisible solid walls:
+If you've done everything right, the map should successfully build and your fences should work ingame:

 If the collision is backwards from what you'd expect, try swapping out the

 That's it for this tutorial.
 You're now ready to move on to the next one.